quantprofessionals/eduquant.nl/content/courses/MoC/index.md

 ## Target Audience

-The course is intended for:
+The course module is intended for:

  * IRB model developers and team leads with a specific interest in determining appropriate adjustments and a Margin of Conservatism for the PD, LGD and EAD/CCF risk parameters.
  * Model validators, Auditors and team leads with similar interests.